Travel advice for Portugal

 August is one of Portugal’s most popular months.
 It's the peak of the summer season, and you're likely to find a good deal of tourists flooding in.

 With schools out and sunny weather all around, expect the streets to be bustling, beaches packed, and attractions swarming with people.
-You’ll also want to factor in long queues at attractions during this month.
+You’ll also want to factor in long lines at attractions during this month.

 Now, when it comes to costs, get ready to dig a bit deeper into your pockets.
 August is when everything gets a bit pricier – particularly for accommodation, transportation, and activities.
 Tourist-related services often adjust their prices to meet the high demand.